code-423n4/2021-12-mellow/README.md

 2. Set strategy and protocol params on VaultGovernance level, incl setting deposit limits to 0
 3. Reclaiming tokens that are sent by mistake on vaults

+Only tokens whitelisted by Protocol Governance can be used for creating new Vaults

 ## Invariants that should uphold at all times

 1. Strategy (approved ERC721 person) should not be able to pull the funds anywhere outside of the vault system